Who We Are

-Daniela Charter is MIPO’s Survey Operations Manager.
+Daniela Charter is Director of MIPO’s Survey Center.
 She received both her BA in Political Science and MA in Public Administration from Marist College.
 She currently oversees data collection at MIPO’s survey center including the training and supervision of interviewers.
 Daniela a MIPO alum, is currently grooming her eight year old daughter, Sky, to someday be a Marist Poll Interviewer!

-Mary Griffith is MIPO’s Director of Interactive Media Systems.
+Mary Griffith is MIPO’s Director of Media Initiatives and Polling News.
 She received her BA in Communication and Media Studies from Fordham University.
 Mary is a former producer at WNBC-TV where she worked on such shows as “Weekend Today in New York,” “News4You,” and “TrendBreakers.”
 Mary currently oversees MIPO’s multimedia platforms.
 A wannabe dancer at heart, Mary is crossing her fingers for another Broadway strike.
 Maybe, then, she’ll be able to tap dance her way onto the Great White Way!